Abandoned & Little-Known Airfields:

 running parallel along the east side of North Lake Pleasant Road.

-In this circa 2001 aerial photo the outline of the runway was still barely perceptible on the desert floor, if you know where to look.
+A 1997 USGS aerial view looking northwest showed the Sun City runway was still barely perceptible on the desert floor, if you know where to look.

-The airfield is located northeast of the intersection of North Lake Pleasant Road & West Pinnacle Vista Road.
+The Sun City airfield is located northeast of the intersection of North Lake Pleasant Road & West Pinnacle Vista Road.

 ____________________________________________________